Juan Huarte de San Juan

-Juan Huarte de San Juan or Juan Huarte y Navarro (1529 – 1588) was a Spanish physician and psychologist who established the first works on psychology (previous to the scientific transformation of this discipline, in the 19th century).
+Juan Huarte de San Juan or Juan Huarte y Navarro (1529 – 1588) was a Spanish physician.

 Life

 He was born at Saint-Jean-Pied-de-Port (Lower Navarre) toward the end of 1529 or beginning of 1530, and was educated, first, at the university of Huesca.
 He then went on to the University of Alcalá, where he received his doctorate in medicine in 1560.

 Though it appears doubtful whether he practiced as a physician at Huesca, Huarte distinguished himself by his professional skill and heroic zeal during the plague which devastated Baeza in 1566.
 For a very short period of time, he was appointed doctor by the Cathedral Chapter in 1573.
 After six months of holding this position, he was fired when he left without permission to request licenses for printing his magnum opus, Examen de ingenios para las sciencias (The Examination of Men's Wits) or "The Examination of Talents for the Professions."

 In his personal life, he married a woman named Águeda, and they had three children: Antonia (born between 1568-1576), Águeda, and Luis.

 Huarte died in Linares in 1588.